 The Council Medal

-The CA Council Medal was instituted in March 1998 in recognition of outstanding services to the CA, and was extended in 2010 so that Council awards the Council Medal for outstanding services to Croquet.
+The CA Council Medal was instituted in March 1998 in recognition of outstanding services to the CA. The conditions for the award were revised in 2010 and 2017 and it is now for outstanding service to the work of the CA and/or the development of Croquet within the domain.

 Robert Fulford (2016)